jonhare/WAIS-ML101/sklearn-tutorial/tutorial.md

 * Use a grid search strategy to find a good configuration of both the feature extraction components and the classifier

 ## Prerequisites
-To use this tutorial you'll use the Python language with the `scikit-learn` package to perform feature extraction, clustering and classification tasks.
+To use this tutorial you'll use the Python 2 language with the `scikit-learn` package to perform feature extraction, clustering and classification tasks.
 You'll need access to a computer with the following installed:

 - `Python` (> 2.6)
 - `NumPy` (>= 1.6.1)
 - `SciPy` (>= 0.9)
 - `scikit-learn` (>= 0.17.0)

-The easiest way to install all of these together is with [Anaconda](https://www.continuum.io/downloads) on Windows or Linux.
-On a Mac, open a terminal and run `pip install -U numpy scipy scikit-learn` (note: don't do this on Linux as there is not an official binary release & this will end up building a non-optimised version from source).
+The easiest way to install all of these together is with [Anaconda](https://www.continuum.io/downloads) (Windows, Mac & Linux installers available).

 Finally, you'll need the data set we'll be using and skeleton solutions to the exercises.
 If you've borrowed a laptop from us, then you can find these on the desktop in the `WAIS-ML101/sklearn-tutorial` folder.
 If you're using your own laptop, then you can copy this off the memory sticks we've provided, or you can clone it from GitHub using: `git clone https://github.com/jonhare/WAIS-ML101.git`